Kezzsim/friendentifier/README.md

 # friendentifier
-Data for training a Deep Neural Network to identify and then operate on images of Friends from the Anime / Manga / Game "Kemono Friends".
-Eventually a Docker container will be hosted here for use contribution, the model itself will be made readily available and hosted as a reverse-classifier on Heroku for anyfriend to use.
+Some technical information not included in the description above.
+We will be using TensorFlow to train a new network consisting only of Friend's images if we are able to gather enough, if not we will retrain Inception V3's higher layers to classify them.
+The model will be publicly available for download and additionally there will be a Heroku site spun up to help friens be identified.